newaetech/chipwhisperer/doc/sphinx/tutorialtimingsimple.rst

 Conclusion
 ---------------

 In this tutorial you have learned how power analysis can tell you the operations being performed on a microcontroller.
+In future work we will move towards using this for breaking various forms of security on devices.